 Integrate your activity tracker app with the Google Fitness API (the native API for Android or the REST API for building a web client) and enjoy the result.
 The Google Fit app will assume most of the work.

 Other ways to collect data on user activity

-Of course, HealthKit is not the only options to get data about user activity (when it comes to iOS platform), neither is Google Fit for Android.
+Of course, HealthKit is not the only option to get data about user activity (when it comes to the iOS platform), neither is Google Fit for Android.
 For example, Withings Health Mate takes advantage of Bluetooth or Wifi to receive information obtained by using the Withings Smart Body Analyzer or another device of this brand.
 Naturally, this approach does not allow synchronizing the work of several health tracker apps, which is less convenient for the user and reduces the capabilities of the mobile service itself.

 We, too, faced the need to receive data without the help of APIs that Apple or Google provide.
 In particular, this need arose when we were working on the application that accesses third-party fitness activity trackers via the API, requests user activity data, and credits them with bonuses, so-called "Points".
 In fact, our application simulates a fitness tracker.